nsat1/cloud-saving-bot/README.md

 - configure environment variables in `.env` file
 - start `main.py` in `app` directory

+Don't forget to create a “bot_uploads” folder in the root of the Yandex Disk.

 # License ⚖️
 Distributed under MIT license.
 See [LICENSE](https://github.com/nsat1/photo-saving-bot/blob/main/LICENSE) for more information.